alainrk/cashout/README.md

 The seeder will:

-- Generate 5 years of transaction history
+- Generate 5 years of transaction history.
-- Create 90% expenses and 10% income transactions
+- Create 90% expenses and 10% income transactions.
-- Distribute transactions across all categories
+- Distribute transactions across all categories.
-- Ensure at least one salary per month
+- Ensure at least one salary per month.
-- Delete existing transactions before seeding (idempotent)
+- Delete existing transactions before seeding (idempotent).

 ## Deployment